Fate (Chaka Khan song)

-"Fate" is a song by Chaka Khan from her 1981 album What Cha' Gonna Do for Me.
+"Fate" is a song by Dominic King and Frank Musker recorded by Chaka Khan on her 1981 album What Cha' Gonna Do for Me.
 Despite not being released as a single, "Fate" is often included on disco, post-disco and other compilations such as The Very Best of 100 R&B Classics & 100 Hits Disco.
 It was also remixed on Chaka Khan's remix album Life Is a Dance: The Remix Project under the title "Fate (David Shaw & Winston Jones Remix)", this version of the song was 5:38, over 2 minutes longer than the original.